barreljan/netlog/docs/overview.md

 lines to be displayed as well as the time to 'normalize' the coloring.
 See the [global](configuration.md#global) section for more on this.

+The optional module log2nms can be activated to send all these events to your LibreNMS instance if needed.
+It can be very usefull to collect all syslog events in Netlog as opposed to LibreNMS that puts all syslog events in 1 table and is far from speedy/optimized.
+So rule of thumb: collect all with Netlog, send specifics/selections to LibreNMS.
+You can arrange your alerting easily and just **focus** on what really matters.

 ### Retention

 There is currently a relative decent retention.
-This however depends on the volume your hosts are logging to the Netlog system.
+This however depends on the volume your hosts are logging to the Netlog system and your available disk space.
 The default value is to keep 3 months.

 Depending on that you can estimate how quickly your disk is growing in usage and set a retention policy accordingly.
 The setting is in the Global